-Table 9 indicates the sensitivity of a LPWAN-CSS receiver, both for the end node and the gateway, taking into account the equipment noise factor (NF).
+Table 10 indicates as well the sensitivity of a LPWAN-CSS receiver, both for the end node and the gateway, taking into account the equipment noise factor (NF).

 We assume, as usual, the thermal noise power spectral density (kTB) to be -174dBm/Hz in a 50 Ohm load.